nslavov/scp/methods.md

 ## Parallel analysis of both single cells and peptides
-[plexDIA](plexDIA) can analyze about a thousand proteins while parallelizing the analysis of both single cells and peptides.
+[plexDIA](plexDIA) quantifies about a thousand proteins per single cell while parallelizing the analysis of both single cells and peptides.
 It does not use a carrier sample.